 2. Retroflag GPI Case

-The GPI case is one of the most popular Retropie handhelds on our list, and it’s not just because it resembles the classic Gameboy, but because its easy to put together and somewhat cheap because they get you to build yourself instead of them building everyone they ship.
+The GPI case is one of the most popular Retropie handhelds on our list, and it’s not just because it resembles the classic Gameboy, but because it’s physically easy to put together and somewhat cheap.
+This is because Retroflag gets you to build it yourself instead of them building everyone they ship.

-This device allows you to drop in a Rasperry Pi Zero (or Zero W) and emulate all of the major retro consoles we love.
+This device allows you to drop in a Raspberry Pi Zero (or Zero W) and emulate all of the major retro consoles we love.

 Before the GPI Case, modders in the PI Gaming community were building PI GameBoys out of official GameBoy shells, this involved monumental amounts of soldering, plastic cutting and hot gluing.